GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/dialog-box/index.md

 # Dialog Box

 <img src="https://resources.gdevelop-app.com/assets/Icons/Line Hero Pack/Master/SVG/UI Essentials/UI Essentials_chat_message_sms.svg" class="extension-icon"></img>
-This extension adds Dialog Box functionality that can be used for RPGs, visual novels, and more.
+Dialog Boxes that can be used for RPGs, visual novels, and more.

 **Authors and contributors** to this community extension: [PANDAKO](https://gd.games/PANDAKO).